zold-io/zold/README.md

 ## Score

 Each node calculates its own score.
-First, it takes a current timestamp in UTC [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), for example `2017-07-19T21:24:51Z`.
-Then, it attempts to append any arbitrary text to the end of it and calculate SHA-256 in hexadecimal format, for example:
+First, it takes the current timestamp in UTC [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), for example `2017-07-19T21:24:51Z`.
+Then, it attempts to append any arbitrary text to the end of it and to calculate SHA-256 in the hexadecimal format, for example:

 ```